 - The publication reporting the parameter estimation of GW150914

 - The publication reporting the discovery of GW150914

 - Another publication reporting an initial comparison of GW150914 with numerical relativity

 Figure 1: This image shows the gravitational waves reconstructed from GW150914.
-We had measure a 90% probability that GW150914's strain, shown on the vertical axis, lay inside the shaded region.
+We measure a 90% probability that GW150914's strain, shown on the vertical axis, lies inside the shaded region.
 The solid lines show the predictions of numerical relativity.

 Figure 2: The colored dots in these figures show the location of numerical relativity simulations.
 The colors indicate the results of comparing them to the data.
 The colors change smoothly: we can estimate the appropriate color to use even in places where no simulations exist.